 All of the above resources are posted on the College's website or The Alliance's website and can be accessed by anyone.
-The Career Map is available through the Ontario government website as well as the College website.
+The Career Map is available through the Ontario government website and can be reached through a link on the College website.
 Health Force Ontario presentation dates are posted on the College website.
 The College will direct individuals to these resources when requests for information are received at the College.
 As well, the College will mail out the application guide and forms to interested individuals.